Today marks an important anniversary for me.

 Trondheim is a beautiful town, but it will be quite a change for me.
 I’m moving from a capital city (albeit a small one) to a small town, reminiscent in style and ambience to an English market town.
 I know only a couple of people here, so my social life will take a hit, albeit temporarily.

 I’m a little nervous about my business prospects here too, however there’s no reason to be.
 Trondheim is the hi-tech capital of Norway, a centre of academic and scientific research second to none.
-There’s a burgeoning startup scene that I’ll be throwing myself right into by joining the new CWRK co-working space.
+There’s a burgeoning startup scene that I’ll be throwing myself right into by joining the new Digs co-working office.

 Working freelance gives me the flexibly to travel more while I work – so that means more articles, photos and tales of my adventures in Norway and beyond 🙂